sebastiankasprzak/aws-amplify-workshop-react-native/03-appsync/README.md

-// imports from Amplify library import { withAuthenticator } from 'aws-amplify-react-native' import { API, graphqlOperation } from 'aws-amplify'
+// imports from Amplify library import { withAuthenticator } from 'aws-amplify-react-native' import { API, graphqlOperation } from 'aws-amplify' import Amplify from 'aws-amplify';
+import config from './src/aws-exports';

 // import the GraphQL query
-import { listRestaurants } from './graphql/queries'
+import { listRestaurants } from './src/graphql/queries'
-// import the GraphQL mutation import { createRestaurant } from './graphql/mutations'
+// import the GraphQL mutation import { createRestaurant } from './src/graphql/mutations'

+Amplify.configure(config);

 // create client ID
 import { v4 as uuid } from 'uuid'